harshbarger/flurp/src-doc/overview.md

 ## `string` module

-All functions in this module either are functions (or return functions) which act on an string.
+All functions in this module either are functions (or return functions) which act on a string.
 These are all pure functions that do not mutate the original strings.

 ```ts
 import * as S from "flurp/string";